November 1922

 Dorney (2017), pg 210

-Anti-Treaty Lieutenant Patrick Mulchrone is shot dead in Castlebar, Co.
+Anti-Treaty Lieutenant Patrick Mulchrone is shot dead by pro-Treaty men in Castlebar, Co.
 Mayo.
 It is claimed that he was shot after he was arrested.

 Price (2012), pgs 246-246